 Keep in mind the times of the year you would like the fruit to ripen.
 Will all the trees you plant ripen at the same time or would you rather have successive ripening?

-You also have evaluate how much room you will need for each fruit trees.
-Some trees take up more space than others because of their size or root system.
+You also have evaluate how much room you will need for each fruit tree.
+Some trees take up more space than others because of their tree size or root system.

 Choosing between dwarf, semi dwarf trees, and standard trees